zenoix/zenoix-blog/src/content/blog/git-add-restore-patches.md

 ![Running git diff --cached to make sure only our chosen changes are staged](@assets/images/git-add-restore-patches/git-diff-cached.png)

-You'll notice that the only parts that are staged for the commit are related to adding th `override` decorator.
+You'll notice that the only parts that are staged for the commit are related to adding the `override` decorator.
 We can also make such that we haven't lost the other changes we've made by running `git diff`:

 ![Running git diff to make sure none of our other changes are lost](@assets/images/git-add-restore-patches/git-diff.png)